antor44/livestream_video/README.md

 The program will load default playlist.m3u

 This program depends on other Linux programs and their libraries, such as whisper.cpp and mpv.
+For example, Ubuntu Linux users can install the following packages:

+sudo apt-get install mpv smplayer ffmpeg python3-tk

 The script livestream_video.sh should be in the same directory as the compiled executable of whisper.cpp, which should have the default name "main".
 Additionally, it is necessary to download the Whisper model file from OpenAI and place it in the "models" directory with the correct format and name, as specified in the Whisper.cpp repository.
 This can be done using terminal commands like one of the following examples:

 make tiny.en